You found it!!! The obligatory, self-promoting, hyped up “about me” page…

-So here it is… Before becoming a licensed general contractor in 2007, I worked in advertising and television production.
+So here it is… Before becoming a licensed general contractor in 2007 (and flipping houses during the recession), I worked in advertising and television production.

 I started in the art department, building sets and props for commercials, music videos and movies.

-I worked my way up the food chain and from 1995 to 2006, I’ve been a video producer, director, editor and post-production supervisor working in film and television.
-I coordinated and produced digital marketing materials for Mazda, Kia and Hyundai.
+I worked my way up the food chain, and from 1995 to 2006, I’ve been a video producer, director, editor, set designer and post-production supervisor working in film and television.
+I coordinated and produced digital content for Mazda, Kia and Hyundai, as well as produced infomercials for some of the biggest fitness brands including Guthy-Renker and Nordictrack.

-I’ve worked as executive producer on many music videos and some of the biggest bands of the 90’s.
-Also a lot of and TV commercials and infomercials.
+I’ve also worked as executive producer on many music videos for MTV with some of the biggest punk/ska bands of the 90’s, including Reel Big Fish and Goldfinger.

 Working with many of the top infomercial production companies, I learned the “formula” of direct-marketing and selling through the use of video.